mojontwins/MK2/README.md

 MK2 needs z88dk v1.10 to compile and uses a modified version of splib2 by Alvin Albrecht.

-We "abandoned" MK2 in 2018, but continued support by some developers has resurrected the proyect, which will eventually get more enhancements and additions.
+We "abandoned" MK2 in 2018, but continued support by some developers has resurrected the project, which will eventually get more enhancements and additions.

 Installation
 ============